 Political candidates hone and practice stump speeches to paint a vivid picture that wins support.
-Union leaders or community activists must also persuade and communicate effectively with members, managers, and groups in all kinds of situations.
-Whether discussing changes in labor law and relevant Supreme Court cases, or explaining union positions or benefits, practice and polish your speaking skills in a friendly, supportive environment with guidance and feedback from the instructor.
+Union leaders and community activists must also persuade and communicate effectively with members, managers, and groups in all kinds of situations.
+Whether discussing changes in labor law and relevant Supreme Court cases, or explaining union positions or benefits; practice and polish your speaking skills in a friendly, supportive environment with guidance and feedback from the instructors.

 SPECIAL DOUBLE-SESSION OFFERING – 6:30-9:00PM

 NEGOTIATING WORKSHOP – In the Era of JANUS

 Paul F. McCarthy, Union Educational Consultant, Collective Bargaining Associates

 Take the mystery out of the bargaining process and learn the inside game of collective bargaining negotiations.
 This hands-on, nuts and bolts course involves the participants in all aspects of negotiating a collective bargaining agreement, with a special focus on how the Janus vs. AFSCME Supreme Court decision will impact the negotiating process.
 It includes lecture, educational materials, simulated bargaining sessions, strategy development, and bargaining caucus experience.
 This intensive course design uses both 1st and 2nd period, 6:30PM – 9:00PM, for the full term.